O Captain! My Captain! by Walt Whitman – Complete Poem Explanation | Summary & Analysis

 18. My father does not feel my arm, he has no pulse nor will,

-👉 The poet realizes that the captain cannot feel his touch because he has no heartbeat or life.
+👉 The poet understands that the captain cannot feel his touch anymore because he has no heartbeat, no strength, and no sign of life.

 19. The ship is anchor’d safe and sound, its voyage closed and done,